 That’s a Perfect 24 Hours in Detroit!

 What would you do with 24 hours in Detroit?
 Are you ready to start booking your hotel in Detroit right now?
 Do you enjoy CraCoSmaPla restaurants, or would you rather have a glass of wine and a proper three course meal?
 And is that man reading his newspaper in the People Mover mad at me because I kept taking his photo?
-Please leave your thoughts below!
+Email me at [email protected] and let me know!